Chart Color Schemes

 Ulladulla is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ulladulla's dwelling structure, as per the latest Census, consisted of 86.7% houses and 13.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 87.8% houses and 12.2% other dwellings.
-Home ownership in Ulladulla was 51.9%, with the rest being mortgaged at 25.2% or rented at 22.9%.
-The median monthly mortgage repayment was $1,647, below Non-Metro NSW's average of $1,733 and the national average of $1,863.
-The median weekly rent in Ulladulla was $351, slightly higher than Non-Metro NSW's figure of $350 but lower than the national average of $375.
+Ulladulla's dwelling structure, as per the latest Census, comprised 86.7% houses and 13.3% other dwellings.
+In comparison, Non-Metro NSW had 87.8% houses and 12.2% other dwellings.
+Home ownership in Ulladulla was 51.9%, with mortgaged dwellings at 25.2% and rented ones at 22.9%.
+The median monthly mortgage repayment was $1,647, below Non-Metro NSW's average of $1,733.
+The median weekly rent in Ulladulla was $351, similar to Non-Metro NSW's figure of $350.
+Nationally, Ulladulla's mortgage repayments were lower at $1,647 compared to the Australian average of $1,863, and rents were also lower at $351 compared to the national figure of $375.

 Frequently Asked Questions - Housing